JanLohse/sproutcex/README.md

 ## What is SproutCEX?

-This project is an appendix to the Master's thesis *Learning Deterministic
+This project is an appendix to the Master's thesis *Learning Deterministic*
-$\omega$-Automata from Smallest Counterexamples* by Jan Lohse.
+$\omega$*-Automata from Smallest Counterexamples* by Jan Lohse.

-It provides an exemplary implementation of the **SproutCEX** algorithm for learning deterministic $\omega$-automata with *informative right congruence* from smallest counterexamples. **SproutCEX** is built upon the passive learner **Sprout** presented by Bohn and Löding in *Constructing Deterministic $\omega$-Automata from Examples by an Extension of the RPNI Algorithm*.
+It provides an exemplary implementation of the **SproutCEX** algorithm for learning deterministic $\omega$-automata with *informative right congruence* from smallest counterexamples. **SproutCEX** is built upon the passive learner **Sprout** presented by Bohn and Löding in *Constructing Deterministic* $\omega$*-Automata from Examples by an Extension of the RPNI Algorithm*.

 This implementation is to been seen as a proof-of-concept and used for visualization and